u4aew/mono-repo/readme.md

-Certainly!
-Here's your README file rewritten in English with added information indicating that it's a monorepo for practice and pet projects.

----

 # React and React Native Monorepo

 This is a simple monorepo designed for practice and pet projects.
 A monorepo (mono repository) is a version control setup that consolidates multiple projects into a single repository.
 These projects can be entirely distinct or share common functionalities and business logic.